-- The average household has 6.0 bank credit cards, 8.3 retail credit cards and 2.4 debit cards for a total of 16.7 cards.
-(Cardweb.com) - The average interest rate on these cards is 13.54 percent.
-(Creditcards.com: Consumer Action survey) - Unlike mortgages, there is no limit on the interest rate a credit card lender can charge.
-(Frontline) - Forty-one percent of workers live paycheck to paycheck.
-(Careerbuilder.com) - Two-thirds of college students have at least one credit card, and 24 percent have used credit cards to help pay tuition.
-One-fourth of those students have paid a late fee, and 15 percent have paid an over-limit fee.
-(U.S. Public Interest Research Group) - The average college graduate has nearly \$20,000 in debt.
-Nearly one in five 18- to 24-year-olds is in "debt hardship," up from 12 percent in 1989.
-(Source: Demos.org, "The Economic State of Young America") - Individuals under 25 years old spent an average of \$29,457 each in 2007.
+- On average, today's consumer has a total of 13 credit obligations on record at a credit bureau.
+These include credit cards (such as department store charge cards, gas cards, and bank cards) and installment loans (auto loans, mortgage loans, student loans, etc.).
+Not included are savings and checking accounts (typically not reported to a credit bureau).
+Of these 13 credit obligations, nine are likely to be credit cards and four are likely to be installment loans. (myfico.com) - The average interest rate on credit cards in December 2009 was 16.36 percent.
+(Index Credit Cards Credit Card Monitor) - Sixty-one percent of workers live paycheck to paycheck.
+(Careerbuilder.com) - Eighty-four percent of undergraduates had at least one credit card, up from 76 percent in 2004.
+On average, students have 4.6 credit cards, and half of college students had four or more cards.
+The average (mean) balance grew to \$3,173, higher than any of the previous studies.
+Median debt grew from 2004's \$946 to \$1,645.
+(Sallie Mae) - The median debt of 2007-08 bachelor's degree recipients at public four-year colleges was \$17,700, a 4 percent (\$710) increase in inflation-adjusted dollars over five years.
+Private-school graduates had median debt of \$22,375, a 5 percent (\$1,137) increase in inflation-adjusted dollars over five years.
+About 10 percent of all bachelor's degree recipients in 2007-08 borrowed \$40,000 or more.
+(College Board) - Individuals under 25 years old spent an average of \$29,325 each in 2008.
 (Bureau of Labor Statistics) Teenagers spent nearly \$189 billion in 2006.
-(Packaged Facts) - One-fourth of Americans say they usually carry a balance on their credit cards, and 12 percent pay only the minimum due.
-(Gallup) - Unsecured debt in mid-2008 averaged about \$10,678 per household.
-(CardWeb.com) - Roughly 5 billion credit card offers were mailed last year to approximately 200 million individuals in the United States.
+(Packaged Facts) - Nearly half (46.1 percent) of Americans carried a balance on their credit cards in 2007.
+(Federal Reserve) About 12 percent of cardholders pay only the minimum due.
+(Gallup) - The average outstanding credit card debt for households that have a credit card was \$10,679 at the end of 2008.
+One year earlier, that average was \$10,637.
+(Nilson Report, April 2009, via CreditCards.com) - Roughly 5 billion credit card offers were mailed last year to approximately 200 million individuals in the United States.
 This means the average individual received about one offer every other week.
 The average household received more than one per week.
 (Cardweb.com) - Individuals filed 1.1 million personal bankruptcies in 2008, up 31 percent from the year before.
 (U.S. Courts the Federal Judiciary) - Of American adults in committed relationships, 75 percent say money is a major source of conflict.
-(Redbook Magazine/Harris Interactive) - If you have \$20,000 in credit card debt, your minimum payment will be \$600-\$800 per month.
-If you did not have this debt and instead invested \$800 per month into an investment earning a 5 percent APR, you would have saved more than \$125,000 in 10 years.
+(Redbook Magazine/Harris Interactive) - If you have \$20,000 in credit card debt, and you pay only the minimum payment (the higher of either 3 percent of debt or \$30), it will take you more than 22 years to pay off the debt at a total cost of almost \$44,000.
+If you did not have this debt, and instead invested \$600 per month into an investment earning a 5 percent APR, you would have accumulated savings of almost \$300,000 in the same time period.
 (Freedom Debt Relief)